Conaclos/dotfiles/.config/firefox/README.md

 Go to **Privacy** tab of Firefox preferences and set the following options:

+**Web Notifications**

+Are you annoyed by these websites which spam you about desktop notifiations?

+Disable `dom.webnotifications.enabled`

 **history**

 Firefox will: `Use custom settings for history`